segmentio/analytics-next/packages/node/README.md

 Other Differences:

-- The `enable` configuration option has been removed-- see "Disabling Analytics" section
+- The configuration option for disabling analytics has changed. `enable: false` ->  `disable: true`
 - the `errorHandler` configuration option has been remove  -- see "Error Handling" section
 - `flushAt` configuration option -> `maxEventsInBatch`.
 - `callback` call signature is different